Elliot-Mason/Autolend-agent/README.md

     - **Interactive CLI:** In a new terminal, run `python client.py`.
     - **Direct API Calls:** Use tools like `curl` or Postman to interact with the `/chat` endpoint.
 See `README_API.md` for details.

+## Usage (Regular Flow)

+In a normal conversational flow, the agent acts as an Auto Loans assistant.
+It will naturally guide the user to collect 9 key pieces of information before providing a loan estimate:

+1. Vehicle Type (new/used)
+2. Vehicle Price ($5k-$85k)
+3. Vehicle Year (if used)
+4. Credit Score Range
+5. Annual Income
+6. Current Monthly Debt Payments
+7. Down Payment Amount
+8. Loan Term (36, 48, 60, or 72 months)
+9. Contact Preference

+**Example interaction:**
+- **User:** "I'm looking to get pre-qualified for a used car.
+The price is about $25k."
+- **Agent:** *Acknowledges and asks for the next missing piece of information, such as the vehicle year or credit score range.*
+- *(Conversation continues until all 9 items are collected)*
+- **Agent:** *Calls the `pre_qualify` tool behind the scenes and returns a formatted estimated rate, monthly payment, and Debt-to-Income (DTI) ratio without disclosing its internal rate tables.*

 ## Project Structure

 - `api.py`: The FastAPI application that serves the agent, handles requests, and applies security guardrails.